xbmc/chorus2/readme.md

 but more can be easily added.
 More strings are always being added so always consider english as the source of truth.

 So if you see something in english but want it in your language, I need you!
-To contribute, send me a PR on a new branch against `develop`, or if you don't know git, a link to the language file.
+To contribute, send me a PR on a new branch against `18.x-dev` and/or `17.x-dev`, or if you don't know git, a link to the language file.

 Language Files [here](https://github.com/xbmc/chorus2/tree/master/src/lang).
 *English is the only real complete translation file so start with that as your base.*